ExtrosDevs/Foto/README.md

 # Foto
-This is a Photo-hosting website made by two people usning Django.
+Foto is a Photo-hosting website made by two people usning Django.